-The most recent price of Shares appear daily on our web-site at www.mandg.com or can be obtained from Customer Relations on 0800 390390.
+The most recent price of Shares appear daily on our web-site at www.mandg.com or can be obtained from our Customer Services Department on 0800 390390.
 The most recent price of Sterling Class C shares appear on M&G's intranet site.

-27 Risk Factors
+27 Risk factors

-Potential investors should consider the risk factors referenced in Section 44 before investing in the Company.
+Potential investors should consider the risk factors referenced in section 43 before investing in the Company.